huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/README.md

 ```

 The new folder named "output" will be built after completion of the pipeline, which contains all the output files, including the "\*.csv" file.

-### The last column in the .CSV files shows the predicted classification corresponding to each individual peaks in the input file.
-The value "1" indicates a true TSS/TES peak while value "o" indicates a false TSS/TES peak.
+The last column in the .CSV files shows the predicted classification corresponding to each individual peaks in the input file.
+The value "1" indicates a true TSS/TES peak while value "0" indicates a false TSS/TES peak.

-######### from sept 1 to sept 5, it takes about 10 minutes.
+from sept 1 to sept 5, it takes about 10 minutes.